 She says she kept her phone in her shirt for ten years.
 She later had a mastectomy.

-“These young breast in the early evolution are more sensitive to changes that might lead to cancer,” Bailey said.
+"These young breasts in the early evolution are more sensitive to changes that might lead to cancer," Bailey said.

 Nevertheless, bras are now be marketed for the express purpose of carrying cell phones, with little pockets built-in to hold cell phones.